3rror418/Envirify-FrontEnd/README.md

 [Android Link on Github] (https://github.com/3rror418/Envirify-AndroidApp)

+## Description

+Platform to promote ecotourism and sustainable tourism.
+The main idea is to promote rural tourism by working with local communities to host their homes and thus support this population.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).